-Peer review: Upon submission, your manuscript will be assigned to an editor, who will screen the submission to assess its quality and appropriateness to JSFD.
-If your paper is not to be sent out for review, you will receive notification promptly of this outcome.
-If your paper is deemed suitable to be sent for review, you will receive electronic notification that it has been sent for double-blind peer review by at least two independent experts in the topic of the manuscript who are not in close working, institutional, or personal relations with the author(s).
+Upon submission, your manuscript will be assigned to an editor, who will screen the submission to assess its quality and appropriateness to JSFD.
+If your manuscript is not to be sent out for review, you will receive notification promptly of this outcome.
+If your manuscript is deemed suitable to be sent for review, you will receive electronic notification that it has been sent for double-blind peer review by at least two independent experts in the topic of the manuscript who are not in close working, institutional, or personal relations with the author(s).

 Authors should use the link provided to resubmit their manuscript, if they so choose.
 Authors should include a separate Word document, providing a point-by-point response to the reviewers’ feedback.
 Authors are expected to resubmit within 1 month of receiving feedback.